adyromantika/kubernetes-on-eks/README.md

 terraform output kubeconfig > ~/.kube/config
 ```

-## Security
+## Security Consideration

-In [sg_rules.tf](modules/eks/sg_rules.tf), the `cidr_blocks` for security group rule `aws_security_group_rule.eks-cluster-ingress-workstation-https` should be updated to a narrower set to allow only specific IP or range to avoid access attempts from the public.
+In [sg_rules.tf](modules/eks/sg_rules.tf#L4), the `cidr_blocks` for security group rule `aws_security_group_rule.eks-cluster-ingress-workstation-https` should be updated to a narrower set to allow only specific IP or range to avoid access attempts from the public.